-NDDF recognizes two grant cycles per year.
-The deadline for grant submissions are March 1st and September 1st.
-All grant applications received by each deadline will be processed by the Executive Director and submitted to the Grantmaking Committee for review and potential recommendation to the Board of Directors for final approval.
+NDDF accepts grant proposals year-round.
+All grant applications will be processed by the Executive Director and submitted to the Grantmaking Committee for review and potential recommendation to the Board of Directors for final approval.

 GOVERNANCE

 The Grantmaking Committee shall be composed of at least three members of the Board of Directors with a Chair chosen from among these members by NDDF's Board Chair.
 NDDF's Executive Director shall serve on the Grantmaking Committee as a non-voting, ex-officio member.
 NDDF's Board Chair shall serve on the Grantmaking Committee as an ex-officio member.